Published: Tuesday 18th May 2021

 Evan Nathan Smith died after being refused a timely blood transfusion, whilst in hospital.
 A recent coroner’s inquest concluded, had Evan who worked as a Sports Analyst, received the blood transfusion he had requested, his life may have been saved.

 The campaign entitled, ‘United by Blood: Donating in memory of Evan Nathan Smith’ consists of three organisations, ACLT, Black Mums Upfront and CellFeForLife, supported by NHS Blood and Transplant.

 The blood donor drive will take place on Saturday 19th June (World Sickle Cell Day) and Sunday 20th June (Father’s Day).

 To register to donate blood and attend the United by Blood: Donating in memory of Evan Nathan Smith blood donation sessions, individuals should call the priority booking line on 0300 303 2737.

-United by Blood donation sessions will take place at the below locations (dates included):
+United by Blood donation sessions will take place at the below locations (dates and session times included):